How Cameroon’s Stolen Wood Reaches International Markets

 its suppliers.

+its suppliers.
 That audit should include the supplier La Socamba, subject of a Greenpeace briefing released today.

 The evidence presented in the briefing, La Socamba: How Cameroon’s